 Beyond the Fields of Time and Space

 So, we recognize that there are other possibilities besides normal reality.
 The question what other possibilities?
-Space and time are just limitations that our culture programs in order to better control us.
+Space and time are just limitations.
+They are human-made constraints that our culture uses to control us.
 It can’t control non-ordinary reality.

 Everyone has their way of awakening.
 And, each of us has spiritual gifts to aid in this quest.
 These gifts are sleeping in our DNA.
 So, waking these gifts is the key.
 It sets our spiritual walk into motion.
 It opens our minds to new potentials.

 Accessing these gifts was the central goal of many ancient cultures.
 And so, we benefit from generations of research.
 The results are a set of powerful tools anyone can use.
 We call these tools spiritual technologies.
 These are sound methods for expanding awareness and exploring consciousness.

 Above all, these tools stand up to the test of science.
 They are repeatable experiential phenomena.
 And, higher states of awareness also have unique, measurable physiological signatures.
 They differ from the basic states of consciousness (waking, sleeping, and dreaming).
 These processes do not require belief in a religion.
 All you need to do is follow the process.
 For the most part, these tools come from Eastern traditions.
 This is probably due to their focus is on developing human potential.

 Other schools of thought have a similarly eclectic approach.
 For example, Gurdjieff’s approach was to adopt what has already proven effective.
 After all, human physiology hasn’t changed in thousands of years.
 So, the work of the ancient pioneers stands the test of time.

 Spiritual technologies are tools for developing and exploring consciousness.
 They are processes that can alter, change, or expand our awareness.
 Some of these methods open doorways to higher states of consciousness.

 These processes come from eons of research by cultures around the world.
 We use the term spiritual exploration to describe these powerful methods.